 What is a Salt-Free Water Conditioner?

-There are several types of salt-free water conditioners, but the most effective kind uses a technology called nucleation assisted crystallization.
+There are several types of salt-free water conditioners, ranging from simple filters to electromagnetic space-age systems.
+The most effective kind targeting hard water uses a technology called nucleation assisted crystallization (also known as template assisted crystallization).
 As water passes through a layer of media made up of tiny plastic beads, the calcium and magnesium ions stick to nucleation sites on the beads.
 There, they form microcrystals which break off the bead when they get to a certain size, and they do not adhere to other surfaces.
 As these microcrystals pass through pipes and other water-using appliances, they can reduce existing scale because they attract the calcium and magnesium ions.
 A salt-free water conditioner requires no electricity and does not produce any wastewater.

 The main problem with a salt-free water conditioner is that it does not remove the calcium and magnesium, so soap still forms a curd.
 This requires you to use more soap to get the same cleanliness compared to soft water.
 You’ll still get hard water spots, and you won’t see the same skin and hair benefits that you do with a salt-based water softener.